What's the difference between traditional translation, localisation, transcreation and transliteration?

 Discover the different types of translation—and learn which ones your multilingual content needs most.

-Most people consider the word "translation" to mean something fairly straightforward.
-It's the process of converting content from one language into another, word-for-word, right?
+Most people consider the word “translation” to mean something fairly straightforward.
+It’s the process of converting text from one language into another, word-for-word, right.

 Well, not exactly.
 That definition only tells part of the story.
 Translation, like language itself, is more art than science.
-Depending on your industry, target audience, business goals and budget, word-for-word translation might not be the only approach-or even the best approach-to use, as you serve global customers online.
+Depending on your industry and target market, word-for-word translation may not be the best choice.

-You’ll want to consider these four key approaches to translation as you move forward with your website translation project:
+Your business goals and budget also matter.
+Consider other methods to reach global customers online.
+You need to know about the four approaches to translation as you move forward with your website translation project:

 Your website is brimming with translatable content, in obvious-and not-so-obvious-places.
 The most apparent content is the on-site static text used to describe or promote services and products, or to provide information to customers while in the conversion funnel (such as despatch information).